Despite the digital nature of Bitcoin, the process of mining requires a massive physical infrastructure to support it.

 Is mining bitcoin warming the planet?
 Turns out, contrary to popular belief, bitcoin produces a

 minuscule effect on CO2 levels globally.

-The main reason for this is because mining bitcoin or any cryptocurrency for that matter requires cheap or free energy in order to be profitable.
-It is a business that naturally lends itself to energy efficient practices.
+The main reason for this is because mining bitcoin or others POW system for that matter requires cheap or free energy in order to be profitable.
+It is a business, and business naturally want to find cheap efficient energy practices.
 Bitcoin

 miners either go green or go bust.

 UpstreamDataInc a company specializing in portable mining equipment, in the above

 video source shows how methane emissions that would otherwise be released into the atmosphere are now reduced thanks to crypto mining.

 It is not impossible to imagine crypto mining making renewable energy investments more attractive because of the financial benefits of crypto assets.